FreeCAD/FreeCAD-documentation/wiki/Package_Metadata.md

 Multiple allowed

 Declares a dependency on another FreeCAD Addon or internal workbench, or Python package.
 The named dependency is first checked against the list of known Addons (e.g. those available either from the official FreeCAD Addons git repository, or those in a custom user-specified repository).
-The check is against the canonical name of the Addon \-- if a package.xml file is present for that Addon, the name is that package\'s  element.
+The check is against the canonical name of the Addon.
+If a package.xml file is present for that Addon, the name is that package\'s  element.
 An exact match is required.
 If no match is found it is checked against the list of known internal workbenches (both installed and uninstalled).
 Finally, if the named dependency has not been located in the previous two steps it is assumed to be a Python package dependency.
 Note that not all dependency-related features are fully implemented yet.

 #### Attributes